Shashikant86/bddfire/README.markdown

 * CI Support Script

 ## Load Testing : Gatling
+You can optionally install Gatling load testing setup.

        $ bddfire fire_load
 It will setup Load testing environment with gatling.
 It will create 'load' directory.
 It's optional but BDDfire will support it to execute your load tests.

 ## Accessibility Testing : Axe Engine
+You can optionally setup Accessibility Testing setup support Axe Engine

      $ bddfire fire_accessibility